Date: Thursday, May 30, 2024

 Motion: Be it resolved that the members approve the Director’s remuneration.

-Requirement: This motion requires the approval of 50% +1 of AGM voters in order to be carried.
+Requirement: This motion requires the approval of the majority of votes cast in order to be carried.

 RECO members who registered for the AGM prior to May 29, 2024, before 9:00 a.m.
 EST are eligible to ask questions.
 During the AGM, the “Discussion/Question” button will appear at the bottom of the viewing screen.